World War I — Big Picture

 Explain.
 Fill in the blanks.

-I think the Christmas Truce shows your idea because the text said a quote from the text .
+I think the Christmas Truce shows your idea because why you think that .

 ✏️ Now write three sentences about World War I.